-Some are more equal than others: giving priority to insurance creditors under s562A
+Some are more equal than others: giving priority to insurance creditors under section 562A - .PDF file.

 As a (very) general rule, debts and claims rank equally in a company winding up.
 One of the exceptions to this rule applies where the company being wound up is an insurer.
 Where the company has entered into reinsurance contracts which cover it in respect of certain insurance contracts, money paid under the reinsurance contracts must be applied to satisfy amounts payable under those insurance contracts.
 This exception, which gives priority to insurance creditors over general creditors, is provided for in s562A Corporations Act 2001 (Cth).